fullstack412/React-Native-boilerPlate/albums/README.md

 2. git clone
 3. cd albums
 5. npm i
 6. Develop and debug code

-7. expo start (check your phone and your computer are on the same wifi
+7. In terminalexpo start (check your phone and your computer are on the same wifi

 or

 7.1 Start Android Studio
 7.2 Open Android Virtual Device Manager
 7.3 Run Virtual Device